aspose-omr/Aspose.OMR-Products/omr/en/cpp/_index.md

 <div class="col-lg-12">
 <h2 class="h2title">Easy to Install</h2>
-<p>Aspose.OMR for .NET is distributed as a lightweight NuGet package or as a <a href="https://releases.aspose.com/omr/net/">downloadable file</a> with minimal dependencies.
-Simply <a href="https://docs.aspose.com/omr/net/installation/">install</a> it to your project and you are ready to use all OMR capabilities and save recognition results in any of the supported formats.</p>
+<p>Aspose.OMR for C++ is distributed as a lightweight NuGet package or as a <a href="https://releases.aspose.com/omr/cpp/">downloadable file</a> with minimal dependencies.
+Simply <a href="https://docs.aspose.com/omr/cpp/installation/">install</a> it to your project and you are ready to use all OMR capabilities and save recognition results in any of the supported formats.</p>
 <p><a href="https://purchase.aspose.com/temporary-license">Request a temporary license</a> to start building a fully functional OMR application without any limits and restrictions.</p>
 </div>

 <div class="col-lg-12">
 <h2 class="h2title">Easy to Use</h2>
 <p>You only need a few lines of code to create an OMR form like a customer satisfaction survey, and recognize the filled form.
 Yes, it really is that simple!
-Do not take our words, <a href="https://docs.aspose.com/omr/net/hello-world/">try it yourself</a>.</p>
+Do not take our words, <a href="https://docs.aspose.com/omr/cpp/hello-world/">try it yourself</a>.</p>
 </div>

 <div class="col-lg-12">